 Dubai Harbour apartments from ~AED 2.6M at 5–7% gross yield — a gated beachfront district at the mouth of Dubai Marina with the region’s largest marina, the Dubai Lighthouse and branded beach towers by Emaar, Sobha and DAMAC.
 A prime lifestyle-and-growth beachfront address.

 Dubai Harbour is a gated beachfront district at the mouth of Dubai Marina, home to the region’s largest marina, a private beach and branded towers by Emaar, Sobha and DAMAC.
-Apartments start from ~AED 2.6M with gross yields of 5–6%.
-It is largely off-plan, so most buyers are here for capital growth and payment-plan access as the district fills out, rather than for day-one rental income.
+Apartments start from ~AED 2.6M with gross yields of 5–7%.
+Towers here hand over in waves, so many buyers enter off-plan on payment plans while the marina district matures around them, betting on capital growth.

 Dubai Harbour is a 20-million-sq-ft waterfront district built around the region’s largest marina (1,400+ berths), set between Dubai Marina and Palm Jumeirah.
 It pairs a private beach, the Dubai Lighthouse landmark and the Skydive Dubai drop zone with branded residential towers — Emaar Beachfront, Sobha SeaHaven and DAMAC Bay by Cavalli — plus Address and Vida hotels and a cruise terminal.